You are here: Home » Sussex WEPP

 Catherine qualified as a physiotherapist in 1983 and became a specialist Pelvic Health Physiotherapist in 1997.
 She favours a holistic approach to Pelvic Health physiotherapy.

 Sara qualified as a physiotherapist in 2000, specialising in Pelvic Health Physiotherapy since 2010.
 In her spare time she enjoys pottery, cycling, boxing, yoga and cold water swimming.

 Kerri qualified as physiotherapist in 2013 and has specialised in Pelvic Health over the last few years.
 Her hobbies include sea swimming, dinners and dancing with friends, theatre and musicals, and entertaining her toddler!

 Lynn qualified as physiotherapist in 1996.
 She has been a Pelvic Health physiotherapist for 23 years and has also been teaching Pilates for over 20 years.
 She likes festivals, weekend breaks, yoga and walking her dog.

-If you have been advised that you should not exercise at present we have a number of resources which may be helpful to you.
-These include Spotlight On videos, rest and relaxation audio, frequently asked questions (FAQs) section and a Useful Resources section.
+If you are unable to exercise at present, we have a number of resources which may be helpful to you.
+These include Spotlight On videos, rest and relaxation audios, frequently asked questions (FAQs) section and a Useful Resources section.